hobert-rj/my-job-offers-app/README.md

-Below is an updated README file that reflects your project's structure and environment configuration details.
-In this version, unit tests are co‑located with their code files (instead of being in a separate folder), and the provided environment files and Docker Compose configuration are intended primarily for development (and can also be used in production with minimal changes), since explicit production support is not implemented.
+Below is an updated version of your README file with a dedicated note before the end-to-end testing instructions.
+This note reminds users to start the test database and configure the `.env.test` file before running the e2e tests.

 ---